sybrew/the-seo-framework/readme.txt

 	* `The_SEO_Framework\Data\Plugin\User::get_meta()` (`tsf()->data()->plugin()->user()->get_meta()`) now returns the default meta if the user ID is empty.
 * **Improved:**
 	* Improved the Markdown parser's performance by using fewer memory operations.
+	* Removed the jQuery dependency for scripts `tsf` and `tsf-media` by refactoring animations to vanilla JS and CSS.
 * **Removed:**
 	* Vestigal pool `tsf()->data()->plugin()->home()` is now gone, its object was provisioned but never published.
+	* Element `tsf-notice-wrap` is gone.
+We've long been relying on `wp-header-end` instead.
 * **Other:**
 	* Removed support for `-ms-clear` and `-ms-input-placeholder` vendor-specific CSS pseudo-selectors.
 	* We're now stipulant about the autoloading status of every option.
 This is because WordPress 6.6 makes up its own mind on the autoloading state based on arbitrary and untested values.
 Although that shouldn't affect TSF's options directly, one could filter it so it could become our problem.
 The distinct annotation of always autoloading (and toggling that when the plugin (de)activates) will ensure TSF always performs as intended.